Over the last decade or so, global values in the classic, vintage and collectible car market have improved significantly.

 The inaugural HAGI VCCM Conference was held to great acclaim in August 2017 during Concours South Africa in Sun City.

-Attendees experienced a blend of expert opinion and guidance from local and international classic car authorities and thought leaders.
+Attendees experienced a blend of expert opinion and guidance from local and international classic car authorities.

-In building on the success of the 2017 conference, event organisers are planning a bigger and better conference in 2018.
+In building on the success of the 2017 conference, event organisers held a bigger and better conference in 2018 in Sandton which expanded

-The 2018 VCCM conference, scheduled for late August in Sandton, Johannesburg, will cover a broad range of topics and attract another impressive line-up of speakers.
+VCCM 2019 will again cover a broad range of topics and attract another impressive line-up of speakers.